thenexthub/Codira/docs/OwnershipManifesto.md

 because that modification would violate the Law.
 Even in a `mutating` method, no code can access `self` unless the method knows about it.
-Those assumptions are extremely important for optimizing Swift code.
+Those assumptions are extremely important for optimizing Codira code.

 However, these assumptions simply cannot be done in general for the contents of global variables or reference-type